-When the CPM/TNMM is used to benchmark services transactions, the Berry Ratio continues to be the most frequently used PLI.
+When the CPM/TNMM is used to benchmark services transactions, the operating profit to total services cost ratio and operating margin are the most frequently used PLI.

-Sources of Comparables, Comparables Selection Criteria, and Nature of Adjustments to Comparable or Tested Party Data § 521(b)(2)(D)(v-vii)
+Sources of Comparables, Comparables Selection Criteria, and Nature of Adjustments to Comparables or Tested Party Data § 521(b)(2)(D)(v-vii)

-For the APAs executed in 2013 that used external comparables data in the analysis, the most widely used data source for comparables was the Standard and Poor's Compustat database.
-Other sources were also used in appropriate cases, e.g., where the tested party was not the U.S. entity.
-The most commonly used sources are listed in the following table.
+For the APAs executed in 2014 that used external comparables data in the analysis, the most widely used data source for comparables was Standard and Poor's Compustat/Capital IQ database.
+Other sources were also used in appropriate cases (e.g., where the tested party was not the U.S. entity or transaction-based methods were applied).
+Other commonly used sources include the following databases.